Gokulakrishnan0610/To-Do-List/README.md

 # Features

-Add New Tasks: Users can add new tasks to the list.
+**Add New Tasks**: Users can add new tasks to the list.
-Delete Tasks: Users can delete tasks from the list.
+**Delete Tasks**: Users can delete tasks from the list.
-Responsive Design: The application is fully responsive, providing an optimal user experience on both desktop and mobile devices.
+**Responsive Design**: The application is fully responsive, providing an optimal user experience on both desktop and mobile devices.

 # Technologies Used